Quorn - Lake Gilles

 AreaSearch assessment of residential development drivers sees a low level of activity in Quorn - Lake Gilles, placing the area among the bottom 25% of areas assessed nationally

-The average construction value of new homes over this period is $430,000.
-Additionally, $1.2 million in commercial approvals have been registered during the current financial year, reflecting the area's residential nature.
-Compared to the Rest of SA, Quorn - Lake Gilles records 168.0% more construction activity per person, offering buyers ample choice, although development activity has moderated in recent periods.
-This is lower than the national average, suggesting market maturity and possible development constraints.
-New building activity comprises 50.0% detached houses and 50.0% medium and high-density housing, marking a significant shift from existing housing patterns which are currently 94.0% houses.
-This change may be due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
-The estimated population count of 402 people per dwelling approval reflects the area's quiet, low activity development environment.
+The average value of new homes being built is $430,000.
+This financial year has seen $1.2 million in commercial approvals, demonstrating the area's residential nature.
+Compared to the rest of South Australia, Quorn - Lake Gilles records 166.0% more construction activity per person.
+Development activity has moderated recently, with new building activity showing an equal split between detached houses (50.0%) and medium to high-density housing (50.0%).
+This shift from the current 94.0% houses suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+The estimated population count of 402 people per dwelling approval reflects its quiet, low activity development environment.

 Frequently Asked Questions - Development